jredmondson/madara/README.txt

   2. HOW FAST CAN KARL RUN ON MY COMPUTER?

-    We include several tests in the $MADARA_ROOT/bin directory that you can use to test KaRL, KATS, and CID on your system.
+    We include several tests in the $MADARA_ROOT/bin directory that you can use to test KaRL on your system.
 To run the throughput tests for KaRL on your system, try the following:

       test_reasoning_throughput